Ovarian Reserve Test (AMH) - avi

 When should I take this test?

-An anti-Müllerian hormone test can be useful in the following situations:
+An ovarian reserve test (AMH) can be useful in the following situations:

 - When considering family planning

-- If you are having difficulty becoming pregnant
+- If there are difficulties in becoming pregnant

 - Before a fertility treatment